recovery-flow/organization-storage/docs/web/docs/EmployeeCreateDataAttributes.md

 ### NewEmployeeCreateDataAttributes

-`func NewEmployeeCreateDataAttributes(orgId string, userId string, name string, desc string, role string, ) *EmployeeCreateDataAttributes`
+`func NewEmployeeCreateDataAttributes(orgId string, userId string, firstName string, secondName string, thirdName string, displayName string, position string, desc string, role string, ) *EmployeeCreateDataAttributes`

 NewEmployeeCreateDataAttributes instantiates a new EmployeeCreateDataAttributes object This constructor will assign default values to properties that have it defined,